omkarbhoite25/KTH-Neuro-Computing-Systems/README.md

 #### Steps to run the robotics head using ros topics and services.

 ###### 1. Downlaod the Dynamixel SDK from https://github.com/ROBOTIS-GIT/DynamixelSDK.git and install the one for ros version.
-Or the shortest way is to install using the following command.
-Make sure to put the correct ROS-DISTRO.
+Or the shortest way to install library is by using the following command.
+(Make sure to put the correct ROS-DISTRO.)
 ```
 $ sudo apt-get install ros-{$ros_distro}-dynamixel-sdk*
 ```